jkmaxwell/Inkplate-ESPHome-Family-Calendar/README.md

 # Support
 None.
 This is mainly for me right now and not for you.
 If you're interested in trying it out and wish to collaborate, please contact me at @303 on twitter.

+# Thanks
+- [@jesserockz] for providing the ESPHome-Inkplate library
+- [@jeffehobbs] for setting me on this path and providing guidance